Salaah01/django-action-triggers/docs/source/actions/aws_lambda.rst

             'myproject.settings.AWS_ACCESS_KEY_ID',
             'myproject.settings.AWS_SECRET_ACCESS_KEY',
             'myproject.settings.AWS_REGION_NAME',
-            'myproject.settings.AWS_SNS_TOPIC_ARN',
+            'myproject.settings.AWS_FUNCTION_NAME',
         ),
-    }

 This configuration ensures that the specified paths can be evaluated at runtime.

 ---

-By following these steps, you can securely and effectively set up AWS SNS as a message broker in **Django Action Triggers**.
+By following these steps, you can securely and effectively set up AWS Lambda as an action in **Django Action Triggers**.
 For more advanced configurations, refer to the related documentation sections.